-It is possible to have several tenants on the default Nuxeo Platform, but they all share the same vocabularies definition and users.
+It is possible to have several domains on the default Nuxeo Platform without using Nuxeo Multi-tenant, but they all share the same vocabularies definition and users.
 This means that when users configure the access to a workspace, for instance, and search for users, they can see all the users of the application.
-The multi-tenant addon modifies this behavior and enables domains to be completely isolated from each other, including their users and vocabulary values.
+Nuxeo Multi-tenant modifies this behavior and enables domains to be completely isolated from each other, including their users and vocabulary values.
 The tenant structure is the same a the default domain on a default Nuxeo Platform application.

 The multi-tenant addon adds the notion of global administrator and tenant administrator to the Nuxeo Platform.

-Tenant administrators are functional administrators who have access to a "light" version of the Admin Center.
-From there, they can create and edit users and group, modify vocabularies and configure the default dashboard.
+Tenant administrators are functional administrators who have access to a "light" version of the Admin tab.
+They are the powerusers of the tenant.
+From there, they can create and edit users and group, and modify vocabularies.
 Their changes are applied to their tenant only, instead of the whole application.

 Multi-tenancy is not automatically available on your Nuxeo Platform after the package has been installed.
 You need to activate it.